 Trade Forex Trading

-Forex Economic Indicators - Forex Trading Fundamental Analysis Course - Fundamental Analysis Tools
+Forex Economic Indicators - Forex Fundamental Analysis Course - Fundamental Analysis Tools

 • Importance: !!

-• Source: The Census Bureau of the Department of Commerce.
+• Source: The Census Bureau of Department of Commerce.

-• Release Time: 8:30 ET around the 26th of the month (data for month prior).
+• News Data Report Announcement Time: 8:30 EST around the 26th of the month (data for the prior month).

-The durable orders release measures the dollar volume of orders, shipments, and unfilled orders of durable goods (defined as goods whose intended lifespan is three years or more).
-Orders are considered a leading indicator of manufacturing activity
+The durable orders release estimates the dollar volume of orders, shipments, and unfilled orders of durable goods and products (defined as those goods whose lifespan is three years or more).
+Orders are regarded and considered a leading trading indicator of manufacturing activity

 Conference Board Consumer Confidence